weebcyberpunk/nyanvim/README.md

-Also, NyanVim uses the amazing [Vim Pencil](https://github.com/preservim/vim-pencil) plugin to provide automagically wrapping on Markdown, HTML, Groff and whatever document you toggle the plugin (with `:HardPencil` and other variations, see `:h vim-pencil`).
+Also, NyanVim uses the amazing [Vim Pencil](https://github.com/preservim/vim-pencil) plugin to provide automagically wrapping on Markdown, Groff and whatever document you toggle the plugin (with `:HardPencil` and other variations, see `:h vim-pencil`).
 Needs some time to get used to.
 Perfect if used with zen mode!